mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Case Sensitivity
 ~~~~~~~~~~~~~~~~

 None of the identifiers explained above are case sensitive.
-If you wish to work with a case sensitive list or tokens, it’s still possible.
+If you wish to work with a case sensitive list or tokens, it's still possible.
 All the identifiers have their counterpart case sensitive version.
-They follow the same syntax and they names are identifier with the addition of the “cs” at the end.
+They follow the same syntax and they names are identifier with the addition of the "cs" at the end.

 For example: